rebdau/RDynLib_ftms/README.md

   to keep one tree per feature.

 - [ftms_assembled.qmd](https://github.com/rebdau/RDynLib_ftms/blob/ahlam/ftms_assembled.qmd) : In this quarto document
- we create an assembled MS/MS data from ftms object that contains one tree per feature create in the ftms_filtering.qmd file.
+ we create an assembled MS/MS data from ftms object that contains one tree per feature created in the ftms_filtering.qmd file.

 **The execution order:**